armcha/ColoredShadowImageView/README.md

 # ColoredShadowImageView

-ColoredShadowImageView allows you to create beautiful shadow around the image  based on corresponding area colors.
+ColoredShadowImageView allows you to create a beautiful shadow around the image based on corresponding area colors.

 ![](screenShots/compare.png)